junxit/us-congress-bills-110/bill.md

 - **(d)** *Effective date* The amendments made by this section shall take effect on October 1, 2010.

 ## § 6.
-Short-term training for child welfare agencies and prospective relative guardians
+Short-term training for child welfare agencies, prospective relative guardians, and court personnel

 - **(a)** *In general* Section 474(a)(3)(B) of the Social Security Act (42 U.S.C.
 674(a)(3)(B)) is amended—
-  - **(1)** by inserting “or relative guardians” after “adoptive parents”; and
+  - **(1)** by inserting “or relative guardians” after “adoptive parents”;
+  - **(2)** by striking “and the members” and inserting “, the members”;
-  - **(2)** by inserting “, or State-licensed or State-approved child welfare agencies providing services,” after “providing care”.
+  - **(3)** by inserting “, or State-licensed or State-approved child welfare agencies providing services,” after “providing care”;
+  - **(4)** by inserting “, and members of the staff of abuse and neglect courts, agency attorneys, attorneys representing children or parents, guardians ad litem, or other court-appointed special advocates representing children in proceedings of such courts” after “part,”;
+  - **(5)** by inserting “guardians,” before “staff members,”; and
+  - **(6)** by striking “and institutions” and inserting “institutions, attorneys, and advocates”.
 - **(b)** *Effective date* The amendment made by subsection (a) shall take effect on October 1, 2008.
 - **(c)** *Phase-in* With respect to an expenditure described in section 474(a)(3)(B) of the Social Security Act by reason of an amendment made by subsection (a) of this section, in lieu of the percentage set forth in such section 474(a)(3)(B), the percentage that shall apply is—
   - **(1)** 55 percent, if the expenditure is made in fiscal year 2009;